millionsnake/millionsnake/README.md

 ## Intellectual Pursuits and Perspectives 🧠

-Beyond technology, my curiosity spans several domains:
+Technology apart, my curiosity spans several domains:

 - **Neuropsychology**: I am intrigued by the mechanisms of human cognition, and the interactions between neurobiology and psychological processes.